Potato-Fish/CTF-Writeups/FE-CTF_2023/Qualifiers/Brannigans-Law/README.md

 r.interactive()
 ```

+This code first creates two files for the “seyvaan-siip” people, that contains the file with the expected information, and the second file is blank so that the young people dont get angry.
+This file is then zipped.<br>
+Now we generate only one file for the “ohns-ehp” people, which contains all the needed information.
+Through trial and error, the server aparantly wants an error to be thrown when extracting the file for “seyvaan-siip” people here.
+This file is also zipped.<br>
+We now combine these two files using 'cat', and fix the headers using the 'zip -F' command.

+We can then send the files length and files content to the server

-The server uses “7z” to extract the first two files made for “seyvaan-siip” people, and make sure they contain the expected data and names.
-Then it will use “unzip” to extract the one file for “ohns-ehp”, and fail on the first file (wrong file), which it is ment to in this case, and again check these for the expected data and names.
+The server uses “7z” to extract the first two files made for “seyvaan-siip” people, indexing from the start of the file, and makes sure they contain the expected data and names.
+Then it will use “unzip” to extract the one file for “ohns-ehp”, indexing from the end of the file, check that their file has the expected content and name, and fail on the second file (seyvaan-siip file), which it is ment to in this case.

 When these tests are done, and all are passed, we get the flag: